qiankanglai/LoopScrollRect/README.md

 	- Prefab Pool: the EasyObjPool gameObject
 	- Prefab Pool Name: the corresponding pool in step 2
 	- Total Count: How many cells are available (index: 0 ~ TotalCount-1)
-	- Cache Extend Count: How many additional cells should be prepared before start or after end?
-If it is too small, it may bounce back when dragging.
+	- Threshold: How many additional pixels of content should be prepared before start or after end?
+	- ReverseDirection: If you want scroll from bottom or right, you should toggle this
 ![LoopVerticalScrollRect](Images/LoopVerticalScrollRect.png)
 4. Attach `Content Size Filter` and `Vertical Layout Group` to the Content gameObject.
 Pay attention to the pivot.
 ![Content](Images/Content.png)

+If you need scroll from top or left, setting content's pivot to 1 and disable ReverseDirection.
+Otherwise, you should set 0 to pivot and enable ReverseDirection (I have made `VerticalScroll_Reverse` in the demo scene as reference).